 It was a habit/tradition to switch instruments between songs.
 This was done because not everyone could play all the songs on the guitar, but everyone could play a percussion instrument so they would exchange instruments in between the songs.
-Xavier wanted to play the guitar too but he was not allowed to play it because he was too small to hold something so expensive and fragile, and he did not know how to play it yet.
-At the age of five he finally learned 3 basic chords on the Venezuelan cuatro, and at the age of 6 he met Robin Giel who thought him how to play more chords.
-At the age of 7 his mother started teaching him a few chords on the classical guitar and at the age of 10 he started taking classical guitar lessons.
+Xavier wanted to play the guitar too but he was not allowed to play it because he was too small to hold something so expensive and fragile, and he did not know how to handle fragile items properly yet.
+At the age of five, he finally learned 3 basic chords on the Venezuelan cuatro, and at the age of 6, he met Robin Giel who thought him how to play more chords.
+At the age of 7, his mother started teaching him a few chords on the classical guitar and at the age of 10, he started taking classical guitar lessons.

-At the age of 13 he stopped taking classical guitar lessons and started taking jazz improvisation lessons on his electric guitar.
+At the age of 13, he stopped taking classical guitar lessons and started taking jazz improvisation lessons on his electric guitar.
 He was also writing and arranging complete songs for his band.
-A year later he started taking lessons in sight reading and ear training.
-At the age of 15 he joined the schools jazz ensemble and started taking lessons of jazz harmony.
+A year later he started taking lessons in sight-reading and ear training.
+At the age of 15, he joined the school’s jazz ensemble and started taking lessons in jazz harmony.

 In 2006 at 18 years old he graduated from high school.
 A year later he went to the Netherlands to continue his music career.
-In 2008 he was accepted in the preparation year of Fonty’s conservatory but he later failed to enter first year due to getting distracted from his studies by the recording sessions and live performances that he was doing with his band from Aruba.
+In 2008 he was accepted in the preparation year of Fonty’s conservatory but he later failed to enter the first year due to getting distracted from his studies by the recording sessions and live performances that he was doing with his band from Aruba.

-Between the years 2008 and 2012 he spent most of his time studying and experimenting with different music genres.
+Between the years 2008 and 2012, he spent most of his time studying and experimenting with different music genres.
 He also played with 2 different bands and accompanied different artists and was playing live shows every 2 weeks.
 He was also writing and co-writing songs and recording them with these artists.

 2013 was a year of study and progress.
 He expanded his online courses to a Master’s program (which includes 8 different courses) and he was also studying classical music in his free time.
 In October he started working with Tamara “Claymara” Tanger (a clay animation artist).
 He was composing background music for her clay animations.
 He has also been studying to become a piano technician since 2012.
 He graduated from this school in 2014 with one of the highest grades in the class of 2014.

-In 2014 he was accepted at the Fonty’s conservatory in Tilburg, and started his bachelors in classical music composition.
+In 2014 he was accepted at the Fonty’s conservatory in Tilburg and started his bachelor’s in classical music composition.
 He also finished his certificate program and received a master’s certificate in orchestration for film and tv.
 He also participated in the composition meets choreography event that takes place during the night of the arts festival at the Fonty’s academy of music and performing arts.

 In 2015 he earned his propaedeutic diploma and he co-organized his first classical music event.
 Later that year he was invited to be a part of the composition meets choreography event again.
-He also composed a piece called “Tumbacali” for the FC jongebloed ensemble.
+He also composed a piece called “Tumbacali” for the “FC Jongebloed” ensemble.
 This piece has become a source of inspiration for him, because of the use of Aruban Rhythms in combination with European music composition techniques.

-Early in 2016 he started researching the music history of Aruba.
+Early in 2016, he started researching the music history of Aruba.
 He wanted to use this knowledge in his upcoming compositions.
 During this year he visited Aruba 2 times to continue this research.
 Next to this research he started experimenting a lot more with the Aruban rhythms and mixing them with European classical music.
-In March of that same year he participated in an “aftertalk” (a discussion between student- and professional artists about the current and future direction of the opera) during the opera forward festival in Amsterdam.
+In March of that same year, he participated in an “after-talk” (a discussion between student- and professional artists about the current and future direction of the opera) during the opera forward festival in Amsterdam.

 He also composed a piece for the carillon of the “Heikese Kerk” (a church) in Tilburg.
 The composition was named “Philomena”.
 This piece had its premiere during the celebration of the 50 years anniversary of this carillon.

-He also composed a piece for a soprano, guitar and cello.
+He also composed a piece for a soprano, guitar, and cello.
 This one was titled “Guardian angle’s plea and was inspired by the terrorist attacks in Paris.

-Next to this he also composed a piece for Soprano, alto and harpsichord.
-It was a modern kyrie eleison.
+Next to this he also composed a piece for Soprano, Alto, and harpsichord.
+It was a modern Kyrie Eleison.

 On the 11th of January of 2017 his new composition titled “Ashes to Ashes” made its premiere at the Royal Concertgebouw of Amsterdam.

 Next to these two projects, Xavier was also asked to compose a piece for the saxophonist Kinga Szilágyi.
-It was for her final exam of her Master of music degree and it was performed in the Concert hall of Tilburg on the 26th of June in 2017.
+It was for her final exam of her Master of Music degree and it was performed in the Concert hall of Tilburg on the 26th of June in 2017.

 He also composed 2 other pieces on the side, one for a flute quartet and another for two singers and an organ.
 But these last two haven’t been performed yet.